Privacy Policy

 This Privacy Policy describes how Ravintorengas Oy ("Ravintorengas" or "the controller") processes personal data.
 The Privacy Policy applies to the processing of personal data relating to the Kari’s Pine Bark extract drink (karinhavu.fi), Pinena (pinena.fi and pinena.com) and Ravintorengas (ravintintorengas.fi) websites, marketing and customer relationship management, and the products and services we offer.

-We comply with applicable data protection legislation in all processing of personal data.
-Data protection legislation refers to applicable data protection legislation, such as the General Data Protection Regulation of the European Union (2016/679) and the Finnish Data Protection Act (5.12.2018/1050).
-Any data protection-related terms that are not defined in this Privacy Policy shall be interpreted in accordance with data protection legislation.
+In all personal data processing, we comply with applicable data protection legislation.
+Data protection legislation refers to the applicable data protection legislation, such as the European Union's General Data Protection Regulation (2016/679) and the Finnish Data Protection Act (5.12.2018/1050).
+Those data protection-related concepts that are not defined in this privacy policy shall be interpreted in accordance with data protection legislation.

-Our services and website may also contain links to external websites and services operated by other organisations.
-This Privacy Policy is not applicable to their use, so we encourage you to consult their privacy policies separately.
-"Personal data" means any information relating to a natural person ("data subject") from which the person can be directly or indirectly identified, as further defined in the Data Protection Regulation
+Our services and websites may also contain links to external websites and services operated by other organizations.
+This privacy policy does not apply to their use, so we encourage you to review their privacy policies separately.
+“Personal data” means any information relating to natural persons (“data subject”) from which the person can be directly or indirectly identified, as defined in more detail in the Data Protection Regulation.

 Controller: Ravintorengas Oy